vapor/docs/4.0/docs/controllers.md

 }
 ```

 Controller methods should always accept a `Request` and return something `ResponseEncodable`.
+This method can be asynchronous or synchronous (or return an `EventLoopFuture`)

 !!! note
 	[EventLoopFuture](async.md) whose expectation is `ResponseEncodable` (i.e, `EventLoopFuture<String>`) is also `ResponseEncodable`.